• 🛡️ Specialist Risk & Underwriting

 Take the risks seriously - get your insurances sorted now, while you still can and use a specialist risk insurance advisor from Sapience Financial to help you get on with life - and sleep better.

-Can I even get life insurance if I have sleep apnea?
+Can I actually get life insurance if I have sleep apnea?

-What's an AHI reading, and why is it so important?
+What exactly is an AHI reading and why is it the "magic number"?

 Sources & Further Reading